rancher/docs/content/rancher/v2.x/en/tasks/projects/_index.md

 Logging for individual projects can be configured separately from logging at the cluster level.

-### To enable project logging within Rancher:

-* Navigate to the desired project
-* Select `Resources > Logging` from the navigation bar
-* Select and configure the desired logging target from the options presented at the top of the page
-* Click `Save`, located below the configuration fields
-* After a brief period of time, logs originating from the project will be forwarded to the configured target.

-### Configuration Notes:
+1. Select the project that you want to enable logging for.

+2. From the navigation menu, select **Resources > Logging**.

+3. Choose the service that you want to use to log your project.
+Then complete the form.

+  >**Notes:**
+  >
-* The configured logging target must be available and ready to access through its endpoint
+  >* The configured logging service must be available and ready to access through its endpoint.
-* Custom log fields (key/value pairs) can be included in the forwarded logs to assist in filtering.
+  >* Custom log fields (key/value pairs) can be included in the forwarded logs to assist in filtering.
 These are available    to all logging targets.

+4. Click **Save**.

+5. After a brief period of time, logs originating from the project are forwarded to the configured target.

 ## Adding Project Alerts